Charles H. Kerr Publishing Company: Unitarian origins

 Inside page of the 10th Anniversary issue of Unity magazine, edited by Jenkin Lloyd Jones and published by Charles H. Kerr & Co.

-In March 1878 a magazine called Unity had been launched by liberal supporter of the Western Unitarian Conference.
+In March 1878 a magazine called Unity had been launched by liberal supporters of the Western Unitarian Conference.
 The wing of the Unitarian movement represented by the new semi-monthly magazine argued that personal character rather than literal belief in a body of written dogma marked the true "test and essence of religion."
 These so-called "Unity Men" sought wider acceptance among Unitarians for this fundamental idea of the primacy of ethics over belief — a matter of no little controversy among the more conservative church mainstream of the day.
 A monthly magazine called Unitarian was established in January 1886 in an attempt to combat the ideas of the "Unity men" — who were seen as undermining Christianity in favor of what was characterized as a new "Ethical Culture."

 As the controversy between the dissident "ethical" Unitarians and the more conservative "doctrinal" church mainstream heated up, the former felt the need for centralized and expeditious publication of books and other materials reflecting their views.
-The Georgia-born Charles Hope Kerr, a young man born in 1860 who had joined the staff at Unity magazine in the middle 1880s, obliged by establishing in Chicago in 1886 a publishing house for the "Unity men" called "Charles H. Kerr & Co."
+The Georgia-born Charles Hope Kerr, who joined the Unity magazine staff in the early 1880s, obliged by establishing in Chicago in 1886 a publishing house for the "Unity men".
+He called it "Charles H. Kerr & Co."
 The Unity men aspired to promote a sound relationship between the emerging evolutionary science of the day and enlightened religious belief — or, as Kerr himself put it, "a religion that is rational and a rationalism that is religious."

-The flagship of the fledgling Kerr & Co. was production of the magazine Unity itself although a literary journal called The University was also briefly issued before being subsumed.
-In addition to books and magazines, the early Charles H. Kerr & Co. produced an array of pamphlets and hymnals for use of a network of "Unity Clubs" established around the country.
-Topics explored included comparative religion, advanced biblical criticism, evolutionary science, and history.
-In addition to Unitarian-related material, Kerr also issued a number of volumes of poetry and literature.
+The primary mission of Kerr's new company was to publish Unity magazine, although a literary journal called The University was also briefly issued before being subsumed.
+Besides books and magazines, the early Kerr & Co. produced pamphlets and hymnals for use by a network of "Unity Clubs" around the country.
+Topics explored in those publications included history, comparative religion, advanced biblical criticism, and evolutionary science.
+In addition to the Unitarian material, Kerr also issued a number of volumes of poetry and literature.
 The company maintained this orientation for approximately seven years before making a turn to more temporal themes of economics, politics, and sociology.